iluaster/google_drive_uploader/README.md

 This is my first github project.

-Since my linux server OS is too old to install or run new language tool,
+Since my linux server OS is too old to install or run a new language tool,

-I decided to write a uploader in bash shell language.
+I decided to write an uploader in bash shell language.

 This shell script will execute Netcat SSL(nssl), so you have to install it.